 12. Explore the Florida Volkswagen Graveyard

 The Florida Volkswagen Graveyard sits just off Route 301, which runs from Sarasota to Jacksonville.
-While this may not be an expected stop on most people’s Florida bucket list, it is an exciting attraction to visit.
+This is certainly one of the more weird things to do in Florida, but doesn’t mean it isn’t an exciting attraction to visit.

 The Volkswagen Graveyard is truly unique and is a great place to take some cool photos to remember your trip to Florida.